Local Guidance in relation to this chapter can be found in: Safeguarding children at risk due to their behaviour or vulnerability

 Upskirting, which involves taking a picture under a person's clothing without them knowing, with the intention of viewing their genitals or buttocks to obtain sexual gratification, or cause the victim humiliation, distress or alarm; is a specific example of abusive behaviour which has been linked to online bullying and grooming.
 Upskirting is a criminal offence and should be reported to the Police.

-Bullying is a type of behaviour which needs to be defined by the impact on the child being bullied rather than by the intention of the perpetrator.
+Bullying is a type of behaviour which needs to be defined by the impact on the child being bullied rather than by the intention of the child that bullies.

 The Child Being Bullied